- Germany is the second most popular expat destination in the world

 Eurohome and relocation to Germany

-Eurohome is active on a global scale and handles a full range of services in each country.
-Our professional staff’s main priority is to make the difference between standard service and a successful new start.
-We do this by taking a proactive approach and having the right skills to take care of you through the entire relocation process.
-Our experienced relocation specialists personally meet with you and your family to provide valuable local information and answer all your questions.
+Eurohome is active on a global scale and handles a full range of relocation services in each country.
+Our main priority is to help each client make a successful transition into their new country by taking a proactive, highly organized and always communicative approach throughout the entire relocation process.
+Our experienced relocation specialists will personally provide valuable local information and are prepared to answer any questions our clients and their families will have about their new home.

 Thanks to our participation in international relocation networks, such as ERC (Employee Relocation Council) and EuRA (European Relocation Association), we can assist you with your relocation no matter which country you are relocating to.